-Leading organizations are leveraging the power of location to run, grow and transform their business.
+Leading organizations are leveraging the power of location to run, grow and transform their business—and find opportunities during crises.
 To unlock their location intelligence, organizations are investing in people and capabilities to embed an understanding of “where” into key aspects of their business.

 Location intelligence is an organization’s ability to tap into geospatial information and generate competitive insights.
 Organizations with well-developed location intelligence abilities use geospatial technology, data, maps and analysis at all levels to inform decisions, manage assets, engage customers and drive business innovation.

-Esri Canada and IDC also developed a model that measures the proﬁciency of an organization's location intelligence abilities across the practices that drive business outcomes.
-The survey found that, in general, organizations fall into one of five levels of proficiency – Advanced, Expanding, Emerging, Developing and Lagging.
+Based on the survey, Esri Canada and IDC developed a model that measures the proficiency of an organization's location intelligence abilities across the practices that drive business outcomes.
+This model is used in Location Intelligence 360 (Li360), a strategic service that can help your organization assess its geospatial capabilities.